yojoseparra/work/README.md

 ## Data

-Origin of the data is unknown.
-All we know is that it is available online https://huggingface.co/datasets/lukebarousse/data_jobs
+Origin of the data comes from datanerd.tech[datanerd.tech](https://datanerd.tech/), and it is available online [data](https://huggingface.co/datasets/lukebarousse/data_jobs).
+Datanerd app is an application that searches jobs posting dayly comming from google search results.

 ## Data Imputation and missing data